rwieruch/blog_robinwieruch_content/blog/react-redux-tutorial/index.md

 <Divider />

+*Note: The tutorial has taught you the fundamentals of Redux.
+However, as Redux evolves as well, there are some new things you should check out: For one there is [Redux Toolkit](https://redux-toolkit.js.org/) which simplifies lots of the things in Redux.
+In addition there are also [React hooks for Redux](https://react-redux.js.org/api/hooks) available now.*

 Implementing this application could go on infinitely.
 I would have plenty of features in my head that I would want to add to it.
 What about you?

 The project went through all the vertical subjects Redux offers to build a sophisticated application with it.
 However, it only scratched various topics on the surface (connecting React and Redux with the connect higher-order component, asynchronous actions with Redux Saga, testing, immutability).
 If you want to dive deeper into these topics, checkout the book Taming the State in React.
 The following is a list about technical things you could add to your application.
 Some of these things may be doable without reading the book, whereas other things may not (e.g. normalization).